How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 Gaiam Cork Yoga Mat | Natural, sustainable cork print design stops odors | Non-toxic TPE Rubber…

 At under $40, you really can’t beat Gaiam’s cork yoga mat option.
-Although this mat has a TPE rubber backing, we still love natural cork upper.
+Although this mat has a TPE rubber backing, we still love the natural cork upper.
 It has impressive traction and gets even softer when damp in hot rooms.

 Pros